bensmithett/style/README.md

 You'll need [Node.js](https://nodejs.org/en/) - I recommend installing it with [nodenv](https://github.com/OiNutter/nodenv).

+The `devDependencies` in `package.json` are grouped by build tool (no comments in JSON 😿) - feel free to delete the dependencies you don't need.

+The output CSS can be inspected in `css/app.css` or you can open `index.html` in a browser to see it in action.

 Pull requests for examples for other build tools are welcome!

 ### Gulp